Abhi-Srikala/Track-and-Trigger/README.md

 # Track-and-Trigger

-This is a project done for a course in object oriented programming
+This is a group project done for a course in object oriented programming.
+Made in Android Studio using java